 We currently support 11 projects in 9 countries.
-Therefore, in 2017 1799 vulnerable children were given the opportunity to grow up in their own country with a family.
+In 2018 3.507 vulnerable children were given the opportunity to grow up in a family in their own country.

 Our leading principle regarding the way we work our four intervention strategies.

 Unfortunately many children in South Africa still live in large-scale residential care centres.
 Our partner organisation Give a Child a Family has a lot of experience and knowledge regarding preventing children to be taken into care and starting foster care.
 Emergency foster care is not yet available.
 In the years to come, 24 parents will be educated for this.

 In Manila, many children who are not able to live with their families, land up in large-scale children's homes.
 Our partner Foundation Kaisahang Buhay will train and support foster families for children who (temporarily) cannot live with their families.

 Our partner Creciendo Unidos gives support to 160 children to prevent problems within families and to prevent children dropping out from school.
 They focus on homework support, language development, communication between parents and children, building-up self-esteem and interacting with respect with each other.
 155 of these children are still going to school.

 In South Africa grandmothers take care of their grandchildren who have become orphans.
 Our partner Hillcrest AIDS Centre in Kwazulu Natal supports these grandmothers.
 Therefore, 3,200 vulnerable children can remain living with their family and this way it is also prevented that they will end up a residential care center or on the streets.

 In a remote area in Burkina Faso, partner organisation Giuseppe e Margherita Coletta seeks foster families for children aged between 0 and 3 years old who were abandoned, or who do not have parents anymore.
 In 2018 15 new foster families were trained.